YaleWTI-CNMI/FAIRY/README.md

 ## About

-The Full-stack AI Researcher @ Yale (FAIRY) workshop series began in Fall 2025 with the goal of bringing together students and researchers to develop a comprehensive understanding of artificial intelligence through hands-on learning, discussion, and shared exploration in a collaborative community.
+The Full-stack AI Researcher @ Yale (FAIRY) workshop series hosted by the Wu Tsai Institute began in Fall 2025 with the goal of bringing together students and researchers to develop a comprehensive understanding of artificial intelligence through hands-on learning, discussion, and shared exploration in a collaborative community.